 Top 5 Super Bowl 60 Betting Promos: How to Claim $1,500 at BetMGM

-It’s Super Bowl weekend and the New England Patriots and Seattle Seahawks are set to kickoff in the 60th edition of the NFL’s biggest game.
+It’s Super Bowl Sunday and the New England Patriots and Seattle Seahawks are set to kickoff in the 60th edition of the NFL’s biggest game.

 The Super Bowl is always the biggest sports betting event of the year and eligible fans can claim some great NFL sportsbook promos for Sunday’s big game.
 Many operators are ramping up their offers for new users.